quantum-dan/satme-golang/README.md

 The development environment in use is Golang 1.5 on FreeBSD/amd64.

 ## Roadmap
-1. Basics (routing, sessions, form handling)
+1. Basics (routing, sessions, form handling) [DONE]
-2. Database for logins
+2. Database for logins [DONE]
 3. Quiz scores tracking & scholarship matching
 4. School accounts; student accounts associated with school accounts optionally
 5. Counselor tracking of student progress
 6. Addition of MentorNet project (not yet started, another idea of mine) for extra-curricular education.

+### Note on Licensing
+For the purpose of general uses the license is an unrestricted open-source license based on the MIT License.
+However, in the case of commercial derivatives, source code must be available to purchasers/customers (not necessarily to the general public), and derivatives may not have a proprietary license.